LightBitsLabs/los-csi/docs/src/plugin_deployment/plugin_deployment_using_helm.md

 Replace `USERNAME` with the github username and `ACCESSTOKEN` with the personal access token.

 Now we can run "helm install" with the override value for `imagePullSecrets`.
-This is often used with an override value for image so that a specific tag can be chosen.
+This is often used with an override value for an image so that a specific tag can be selected.

-> NOTICE:
+> NOTE:
 >
-> imagePullSecrets is an array so it should be expressed as such with curly brackets
+> imagePullSecrets is an array so it should be expressed as such with curly brackets.

 ```bash
 helm install \